Financial Communications Professional

 Mr. Kouwe was part of a team of reporters at The Times named as finalists for a Gerald Loeb Award for their reporting on the Bernard L. Madoff Ponzi scheme in 2009 and was one of the paper's lead reporters covering the massive insider trading case centered on the Galleon Group hedge fund and its founder, Raj Rajaratnam.
 He has also written for the financial blog, DealBreaker.

-He is an associate member of the New York Financial Writers Association and holds a B.A. in Economics from Hamilton College and an M.A. in Journalism from the University of Colorado at Boulder, where he was the recipient of the Gerald C. Bean Memorial Scholarship Award in 2003.
+He serves on the Board of Governors of the New York Financial Writers Association, is a Trustee of the Brooklyn Music School and holds a B.A. in Economics from Hamilton College and an M.A. in Journalism from the University of Colorado at Boulder, where he was the recipient of the Gerald C. Bean Memorial Scholarship Award in 2003.

 Click to set custom HTML